ianmartinez/tamarack/README.md

 # Tamarack
 An easy to use JavaScript library that can create, modify, and style HTML through ECMAScript 6 classes.
-The backbone of [Socorro Designer](https://github.com/ianmartinez/Socorro-Designer), a user interace designer that outputs content that can be modified dynamically using this library.
+The backbone of [Socorro Designer](https://github.com/ianmartinez/Socorro-Designer), a user interface designer that outputs content that can be modified dynamically using this library.

 Examples
 -------